vitalegi/service-status-telegram-bot/README.md

 # README

-Aim of this project is to have an utility on telegram that is able to perform analysis on financial data.
+Aim of this project is to have an utility on telegram that will send notification in case a service http response status changes.

-As data provider, has been selected Yahoo!Finance.

 ## Compile